Evans Head Fishing Classic Rules

-Event briefing is held on the Saturday 13th July 2019 at 7pm, ID Cards are available from 6pm, this briefing is compulsory for each team, not all competitors need to be there but a representative from each team minimum.
-If you are unable to attend, then a video safety and info video must be watched before commencing competition.
+Event briefing is held on the Friday 26th June 2020 at 7pm, ID Cards are available from 6pm, this briefing is compulsory for each team, not all competitors need to be there but a representative from each team minimum.
+If you are unable to attend, then a mini briefing will have to be listened to before commencing competition.
 It is important for people to attend to listen to what is going on at the event over the week.

 Fishing based prizes are based on length and not weight so no fish is to be brought back to the venue unless releasing unharmed into the tank with organisers approval.
 For a full list of species go to our website.
 Catch and release is encouraged but not compulsory, photos must be taken of live fish, dead fish photos will not be accepted.
 All fish to be entered into the competition are to be photographed on a brag mat/ruler with the token prominently displayed (daily token needed to be counted into the daily prizes).
 A brag mats will be available for purchase at the sign in location.
 All brag mats/rulers are to be a commercial mat, no home made or small group branded (facebook or small online store etc) mats are allowed.
 Fish will be measured from nose to extreme tip of the tail, you can close the tip of the tail for maximum length.
 One fish is only eligible for one point, meaning you cant use the same for multiple photos.
 For the overall fish species prize winners, an entrant can only win one prize, i.e. the same person can not take out 1st, 2nd and 3rd in a category, only one prize per person for daily and overall in that species category.
 A competitor can win each day in the same category taking out the daily prizes to try and improve their length each day.
 If upgrading a under 16 year old then you can select to fish as your own age group, or in the higher age groups to open up more prizes, but you must select this before the event starts and can not change during the event.